RIKEN-RCCS/s3-baby-server/v1/docs/design.md

 explicitly provided tags and headers.
 Especially, it does not record checksums or checksum algorithms, too.
 It returns checksums of CRC64NVME in spite of an algorithm specified at "PutObject".

+Baby-server ignores checking with "x-amz-sdk-checksum-algorithm" (note it is with "sdk").
+This header is used to check the algorithm matches the stored one.
+Baby-server does not store the checksum algorithm.
+Note "x-amz-sdk-checksum-algorithm" is used in DeleteObjects, PutObject, PutObjectTagging, and UploadPart.